-We try to maintain or improve our health primarily through eating right, exercising, taking supplements and, for some of us, drinking green tea.
+We all try to maintain or improve our health primarily through eating right, exercising, taking supplements and, for some of us, drinking green tea.
 Yet, we often overlook sleep as an important factor in our overall health.
-In fact, sleep is not only important, it is the foundation of good health.
+Sleep is not only important, it is the foundation of good health.
 To overlook sleep is like overlooking oxygen.
-It is so basic, and yet it directly and fundamentally affects all of our major mechanisms including metabolism, heart health, the immune system, brain function and mental health.
+It is so basic and yet it directly and hugely affects all of our major mechanisms including metabolism, heart health, the immune system, brain function and mental health.

 Why do we sleep at night?